 Please call or email the InterSoccer office if there is a problem with the Book Online system.

-“I have forgotten my user name / password, what should I do?”
+“I have forgotten my user name/password, what should I do?”

-Please always keep these very safe so you can use in the future.
-On the Book Online section you can click on a link if you have forgotten your password & this will be resent to you.
+Please always keep these very safe so you can use them in the future.
+On the Book Online section, you can click on a link if you have forgotten your password & this will be resent to you.
 You must remember your email address.
 If you have forgotten your email as well then please send an email to InterSoccer Office stating the family name you used the system for initially.

 “I do not have VISA or MASTERCARD, how can I pay?”